Internet Usage (2018)

-Not surprisingly (at least not for me) the one with the scythe went three times faster.
-Not only faster but in a more comfortable and healthier way, since he didn't need eye, ear and respiratory protection.
-And what's also important, not disturbing his neighbors!
+Days ago I saw a video showing two guys performing an unfair test.
+Put side by side, they had to mow grass in a piece of land destined for orchard use, one with a modern lawn mower, the other with a “scythe,” an ancient agricultural tool that, if you're young, probably the only place you saw it is held by The Death cartoon characters.
+Not surprisingly (at least not for me) the one with the scythe went three times faster, plus in a more comfortable and healthier way, since he didn't need eye, ear and respiratory protection.
+And what's also important: not disturbing his neighbors!
 Many people running ecological orchards are starting to re-adopt this “zero contamination” old tool.

-You know, these aren't isolated cases.
+You know that these aren't isolated cases.

 In conclusion, the Internet went in the opposite direction to the advisable, not only in what matters to security and privacy.

-If you don't have this minimum at your disposal email won't help but rather hinder anything you're willing to accomplish.
+If you don't have this minimum at your disposal, email won't help but rather hinder anything you're willing to accomplish.

 Your mail client should: